On the coherence conjecture of Pappas and Rapoport: Introduction

 Now, the first strategy to determine the (underlying reduced closed subscheme of) the special fiber $\overline{\calM}^{\on{loc}}_{K,\{\mu\}}$ goes as follows.
 Write down a moduli functor $\calM'_{K,\{\mu\}}$ which is a closed subscheme of $\calM^{\on{naive}}_{K,\{\mu\}}$, such that

 where $\bar{k}$ is an algebraic closure of $k_E$.
 Clearly, this will imply that the reduced subscheme

-In fact, almost all the previous works to describe $\calM^{\on{loc}}_{K,\{\mu\}}$ followed this strategy.
-However, let us mention that (so far) the definitions of $\calM'_{K,\{\mu\}}$ itself is not group theoretical (i.e. it depends on choosing some representations of the group $G$).
+In fact, much of the previous works about $\calM^{\on{loc}}_{K,\{\mu\}}$ followed this strategy.
+However, let us mention that (so far) the definition of $\calM'_{K,\{\mu\}}$ itself is not group theoretical (i.e. it depends on choosing some representations of the group $G$).
 In particular, when $G$ is ramified, its definition can be complicated.
 In addition, except a few cases, it is not known whether $\calM'_{K,\{\mu\}}=\calM^{\on{loc}}_{K,\{\mu\}}$ in general.